The Kidney Research Sim Pairs

 Hands are computer dealt, Julian Pottage writes our commentary for 28 of the deals which are provided in the usual booklet.
 Entry is just £3 if the booklets are provided or £2.50 if everything is sent by email.

-When P2P was introduced, the EBU closed this event to unaffiliated clubs but so many were keen to continue taking part that a parallel section is available for them.
+When P2P was introduced, the EBU closed this event to unaffiliated clubs unless they paid a surcharge, but this is too complex to administer and as so many were keen to continue taking part that a parallel section is available for them.